data-lessons/SQL-business/_episodes/00-sql-introduction.md

     * Split into separate tables with one table per class of information
     * Needs an identifier in common between tables – shared column - to reconnect (known as a *foreign key*).
+We will explain this later with our database.

 To summarize: